 Green infrastucture & strategic planning

-It might sound a little nerdy, but we’re gaga for Stormwater communications.
-And boy are we are lucky: our hometown of Lancaster, PA, is one of the east coast’s leaders in Green Infrastructure and Stormwater management.
-Thanks to a visionary government, Lancaster looked into the future and made the right wager: that in order to strengthen the city’s aging infrastructure, keep our drinking water clean, help repair our waterways and save our municipality from federal fines, they needed to invest in a comprehensive Green Infrastructure Plan rather than rely on classic “grey infrastructure”.
+It might sound a little nerdy, but we’re in it deep with stormwater communications strategizing.
+And boy are we are lucky: our hometown of Lancaster, PA, is one of the east coast’s leaders in green infrastructure and stormwater management.
+Thanks to a visionary government and water leaders, Lancaster looked into the future and made the right wager: that in order to strengthen the city’s aging infrastructure, keep our drinking water clean, help repair our waterways, and save our municipality from federal fines, they needed to invest in a comprehensive Green Infrastructure Plan rather than rely on classic “grey infrastructure”, (or the other classic “ignore the problem.”)

-After the success of the Save It Campaign, the Choose Clean Water Coalition reached out to Modern Art to research, write and design an extensive Stormwater communications toolkit.
-These toolkits became an educational resource in cities throughout the Chesapeake watershed.
+After the success of the Save It Campaign, the Choose Clean Water Coalition reached out to Modern Art to research, write and design an extensive Stormwater communications toolkit .
+These toolkits have become an educational resource in cities throughout the Chesapeake watershed.
 We developed stormwater campaigns for Charlottesville, Petersburg, and Harrisonburg VA, and Harrisburg, PA.
 We worked with each of these municipalities to come up with comprehensive strategies to communicate the benefits of investing in green infrastructure to their citizens.

 Nerdy, maybe.
 But when your work helps create a cleaner, better world, boy is it worth it.